frankiefab100/Blockchain-Development-Resources/README.md

 ![BDR header](https://user-images.githubusercontent.com/46662771/132558872-9fb63b1d-5c15-470a-8a84-23464519ff15.jpg)
 # Blockchain Development Resources

 The contents of this repository will help you launch a career in Blockchain development.
-It contains useful website, courses, tutorials, articles  and books for blockchain enthusiasts, enginners, crypto traders, developers, designers and stakeholders in the Crypto space.
+It contains useful website, courses, tutorials, articles  and books for blockchain enthusiasts, engineers, crypto traders, developers, designers and stakeholders in the Crypto space.

 FREE Learning resources on how to deploy smart contracts on Ethereum, build DApps, DeFi, DEX, DAO, NFTs and Token protocol.
 It also comprises of How-to-use tutorials on Blockchain engineering tools & technologies - **Solidity, Hardhat, Web3js, Ganache, RemixIDE, Metamask, Ethersjs, Truffle, OpenZeppelin, Infura, Reactjs etc**